by: Dinesh Puppala

 In medicine, it has had most success with prosthetics, dental work (such as when people get Dental Implants in Denver), and hearing aids, which can all be made from plastic or other materials and often needs to be tailored to a specific patient.
 3D printing allows us to make these products at a much faster rate and at less expense, to help meet growing demand.
 3D hearing aids in particular are an exciting development, which could lead to other innovations in the field, such as the tvears that are now available.
 Customization is key for 3D printings success.
 Knee replacement is a very common procedure, but even the largest manufacturer of artificial knee implants has six or so different types and sizes of knees.
 With 3D printing, doctors aren’t limited to those six knees.
 They can design one specific to each patient.
 Projects like OpenHand Project, have aimed solely to establish a series of open-source hand designs, which can be easily customized and printed locally which would result in lower costs of printed prosthetic hands.
 So far, advancement in printed human tissue has not been to the level compared to other areas.
-3D printed functional tissues in Petri dishes have seen application to be viable for testing drugs, and larger realistic surgical models have been useful for surgeons to practice technique before the actual operation.
+3D printed functional tissues in Petri dishes have seen application to be viable for testing drugs, and larger realistic surgical models have been useful for surgeons to practice the technique before the actual operation.